kubernetes-sigs/cluster-api-provider-vsphere/docs/getting_started.md

 govc vm.markastemplate ubuntu-1804-kube-v1.17.3
 ```

-To reduce the time it takes to provisiong machines, linked clone mode is the default `cloneMode` for `vsphereMachines` and is highly
+To reduce the time it takes to provisioning machines, linked clone mode is the default `cloneMode` for `vsphereMachines` and is highly
  recommended.
 To be able to use it, your VM templates require snapshots, for which we illustrate the process using the [govc][govc]
-command line tool, but can also be done via vCenter, PowerCLI or other tooling:
+command line tool, but can also be done via vCenter, PowerCLI or other tooling.
+For more info about [govc][govc] see [installation](https://github.com/vmware/govmomi/tree/master/govc#installation) and [usage](https://github.com/vmware/govmomi/tree/master/govc#usage) docs:

 ```shell
 # Re-mark the template as a VM